GENERAL TERMS AND CONDITIONS

 (iii) be able to transfer Personal Data to all data recipients to which LU-CIX must transfer Personal Data to provide the services under the CONTRACT, including data recipients which are located outside of the European Economic Area in accordance with the GDPR and any other applicable laws.

-(iv) implement appropriate technical and organizational measures to ensure a level of personal data security appropriate to the risk, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of the Data Subjects;
+(iv) implement appropriate technical and organizational measures to ensure a level of personal data security appropriate to the risk, considering the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of the Data Subjects;

 (v) reasonably assist the BENEFICIARY for the fulfilment of the BENEFICIARY’s obligation to respond to requests for exercising the Data Subject’s rights;